 It is important to recognise that the above are not mutually exclusive.

-The team comprises of experienced registered nurses who have additional specialist knowledge and experience and work to Specialist Palliative Care Competencies.
+The team is made up of experienced registered nurses who have additional specialist knowledge and experience and work to specialist palliative care competencies.
 In addition to managing a clinical caseload within agreed boundaries and protocols they have a role within teaching, consultancy and research.
-The team work with other Specialist Palliative Care providers to try to help all healthcare professionals provide holistic palliative care.
+The team work with other specialist palliative care providers to try to help all healthcare professionals provide holistic palliative care.

 To ensure that all patients with complex palliative care needs receive high quality symptom control assessments, psychological support and advice to meet their individual needs.

-When you telephone the service you will speak to a member of the Cornwall NHS switchboard who will take your message and pass it on to the nurse covering your area; messages are collected by the nurses regularly throughout the day.
-Please note this is not an emergency service – any urgent calls need to go to your GP surgery/On-call Doctor Service.
+When you telephone the service you will speak to the Cornwall NHS switchboard who will take your message and pass it on to the nurse covering your area; messages are collected by the nurses regularly throughout the day.
+Please note this is not an emergency service.
+Any urgent calls need to go to your GP surgery or the on-call doctor service.